-Students entering postsecondary studies may find that they need to have a psychoeducational assessment completed that fits the above criteria, with a clear statement of a diagnosis.
+Students entering postsecondary studies may find that they need to have a psychoeducational assessment completed that fits these criteria listed in this document, with a clear statement of a diagnosis.
 Formal or informal identification for special education services in elementary or secondary school are not sufficient without such an assessment report, and may only allow access to interim accommodations until there is an adequate assessment.